Di-decay signature of new physics particles at intensity frontier experiments: Conclusions and outlook

+In this work, we introduced and quantified the \emph{di-decay} signature at Intensity Frontier experiments: the observation of the simultaneous decays of two Feebly Interacting Particles (FIPs) within a single event.
+While most existing searches focus on mono-decays, we have shown that di-decays constitute a qualitatively distinct and phenomenologically powerful probe of FIPs.

+Di-decays offer three primary advantages.
+First, they serve as a smoking-gun signal for pair-production mechanisms and therefore directly test an important structural feature of many FIP models.
+Second, reconstructing both displaced decays provides access to correlated observables—most notably the invariant mass of the FIP pair, $m_{\rm inv}$—that encode information about the production dynamics even when the production vertex itself is experimentally inaccessible, as is typical at the Intensity Frontier.
+This makes di-decays a particularly robust tool for probing the underlying operator structure and for distinguishing between classes of models that share identical decay phenomenology.
+Third, the requirement of two displaced decays leads to significantly reduced background rates compared to mono-decays.
+In realistic high-background environments, this cleanliness can compensate for the parametric suppression of the di-decay rate and, in some cases, yield comparable or even superior sensitivity.

-Using a benchmark model with Higgs-like scalars, we have demonstrated that di-decays can cover a large domain of the parameter space at both current and upcoming Intensity Frontier experiments, and hence be efficiently used for revealing the production mode.
-Our analysis highlights the potential of Belle II, SHiP, and Downstream@LHCb to explore di-decay signals, offering a path to refine and expand the FIP search strategies at these facilities.
-The method we present is broadly applicable and can be extended to detailed studies of a wide range of FIP models that predict di-decay signatures.
+Using the minimal singlet-scalar (Higgs-like scalar) extension of the Standard Model as a concrete benchmark, we demonstrated that di-decays can probe a substantial and phenomenologically relevant region of parameter space at current and upcoming Intensity Frontier experiments.
+Our analysis highlights in particular the strong potential of Belle II, SHiP, and Downstream@LHCb to explore di-decay signals, offering a path to refine and expand the FIP search strategies at these facilities.
+Di-decays stand out as an especially promising signature for Belle~II, where mono-decay searches are background-limited.
+If the tagged two-vertex requirement suppresses the residual background to a negligible level, the di-decay reach can become competitive or leading.

+Although our quantitative analysis has focused on the minimal singlet-scalar scenario, the strategy we have developed is broadly applicable.
+Any framework predicting pair-produced long-lived states—including models with additional mediators or richer hidden-sector dynamics—can give rise to di-decay signatures.
+In this work, we have established the phenomenological relevance and experimental competitiveness of this signature across representative Intensity Frontier environments, demonstrating that it provides structurally new information beyond mono-decays.
+In the discovery era, di-decays offer a concrete pathway toward genuine model discrimination by exploiting the correlated observables.
+A systematic exploration of this distinguishability program, including additional model classes such as dark QCD-like sectors~\cite{Bernreuther:2025xqk} or short-lived resonance structures~\cite{DallaValleGarcia:2025giv}, will be pursued in future work.

 \textbf{Acknowledgements.} The authors thank Torben Ferber for discussing the setup and search analyses of Belle II, Lesya Shchutska for discussing the di-decay signature at the LHC, and Arantza Oyanguren for discussing the Downstream algorithm at LHCb.
 They also thank Miguel Escudero, Oleksii Mikulenko, Vsevolod Syvolap, Arantza Oyanguren, and Jonas Matuszak for reading the manuscript and providing useful comments.
 GG thanks the Doctoral School ``Karlsruhe School of Elementary and Astroparticle Physics: Science and Technology (KSETA)'' for financial support through the GSSP program of the German Academic Exchange Service (DAAD).
 GG has received support from the European Union’s Framework Programme for Research and Innovation Horizon 2020 under grant H2020-MSCA-ITN-2019/860881-HIDDeN.